Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsubsection{Data embedding in circuits}

-Inspired by the advantages of randomized data embedding over fixed embedding discussed in \cite{anagolum2024elivagar}, we adopt a simple strategy for data embedding, as illustrated in Fig.~\ref{figure3_b1}: in each quantum circuit, a subset of parameterized 1-qubit gates is randomly selected to embed the data, with each selected gate corresponding to one dimension of the input data.
-To ensure that the entire input can be encoded, the number of embedding gates should be greater than or equal to the data dimensionality.
-However, for image classification tasks, the data dimensionality is typically huge; for instance, each sample in the MNIST dataset has 784 dimensions.
-Embedding such high-dimensional data requires a large number of quantum gates, leading to circuits with a large number of qubits and high circuit depths.
-Due to the vanishing similarity issue, larger qubit numbers and deeper circuits degrade the performance of candidate circuits.
-To address this, we apply a feature selection method in the preprocessing stage to reduce input dimensionality.
-Specifically, we use the Max-Relevance and Min-Redundancy (mRMR) algorithm to reduce the data dimensionality from $d$ to $p$, where $p\ll d$.
-This significantly decreases the number of gates $P$ required for candidate circuit construction.
-This approach not only mitigates the vanishing similarity issue but also enables the effective utilization of high-dimensional data on NISQ devices.
+Inspired by the advantages of randomized data embedding over fixed strategies~\cite{anagolum2024elivagar}, we adopt a simple yet effective embedding scheme, as illustrated in Fig.~\ref{figure3_b1}.
+Specifically, in each quantum circuit, a subset of parameterized single-qubit gates is randomly selected for data encoding, with each selected gate corresponding to one input feature.
+To ensure full data coverage, the number of embedding gates is set to be no smaller than the input dimensionality.
+In addition, we prevent consecutive mergeable parameterized gates from encoding different data, thereby avoiding redundant operations after circuit simplification.

+For high-dimensional data, such as image classification tasks (e.g., MNIST with 784 features), direct embedding would require a large number of quantum gates, resulting in deep circuits with many qubits.
+This not only exceeds the capability of NISQ devices but also exacerbates the vanishing kernel similarity issue, leading to degraded performance.
+To address this, we incorporate a feature selection step in the preprocessing stage to reduce the input dimensionality.
+Specifically, the max-relevance and min-redundancy (mRMR) method is employed to project the data from $d$ to $p$ dimensions ($p \ll d$), thereby significantly reducing the number of required embedding gates.
+This strategy mitigates kernel concentration effects and enables more effective utilization of high-dimensional data on NISQ devices.